appsromch/IG-Clone/README.md

-InstaClone
+IG Clone
 ==========

-InstaClone is an Instagram clone written in PHP.<br> Updates to this repo are staggered 12 months behind the official repo:  http://igclone.com
+IG Clone is an Instagram clone written in PHP.<br> Updates to this repo are staggered 12 months behind the official repo:  http://igclone.com